amChristonasis/Udacity-Deep-Learning-Nanodegree/README.md

 In this project, Generative Adversarial Networks (GANs) are used to create artificial faces after being trained on a dataset containing the faces of different celebrities.

 ## Project 5: Deploying a Sentiment Analysis Web App
-In this project, we created an LSTM for sentiment analysis of movie reviews.
+In this project, I created an LSTM for sentiment analysis of movie reviews.
 The model was trained on AWS Sagemaker with the use of a dataset which contains reviews of movies from the website IMDB.
 Then, the trained model is deployed on a web app with the use of AWS services, such as Sagemaker, Lambda, and API Gateway.